Pre-Mission and Mission#

 The Bus System in Aviary#

 Within Aviary, you might want to connect a pre-mission system to a mission system.
-Variables that begin with 'aircraft:' are connected when you use the get_parameters() method within SubsystemBuilderBase.
+Variables that include a ':' (which includes all variables that start with aircraft: and mission:) are connected when you use the get_parameters() method within SubsystemBuilderBase.
 However, you might want to connect a variable from a pre-mission system to a mission system that does not begin with 'aircraft:'.
 For example, you might have a subsystem that has some computations in the pre-mission system that you want to connect to the mission system, but you don’t necessarily want to expose those variables to the rest of Aviary.
 The bus system is also useful if you have variables that begin with 'aircraft:' but you don’t want them exposed to the rest of Aviary.

 To do this, you can use the “bus” system.
 The bus system allows you to connect variables from the pre-mission system to the mission system based on what you specify.
 This is especially relevant when you’re using external subsystems as core Aviary does not use the bus system internally.
 The notion of the bus system is detailed more within the SubsystemBuilderBase docstrings.